Bulk Nutrients Packaging Sustainability Strategy

 30% average recycled content will be included across all packaging by 2025

 Our cartons are made from 55 to 100% recycled content, and can be recycled in your curbside recycling, they also make excellent moving boxes, and cat castles.
+All our cardboard is FSC Certified.

 Problematic and unnecessary single use plastic packaging will be phased out through design, innovation or introduction of alternatives.